1990 Cook County, Illinois, elections: Cook County Board of Commissioners

 The 1990 Cook County Board of Commissioners election saw all seventeen seats of the Cook County Board of Commissioners up for election to four-year terms in two sets of elections (ten elected from an election held in the city of Chicago and seven elected from an election held in suburban Cook County).

-Democrats increased their majority by a single seat.

 This was the last election for the Cook County Board of Commissioners done this way, as the board would switch to districts for its 1994 election.

+By winning a suburban seat, Democrats increased their majority by a single seat.

 City of Chicago

 Ten seats were elected from the City of Chicago.